 2 Turn in any required documents!
 New students will receive a letter and continuing students will receive an email indicating any documents which must be submitted.
 Students may also check the To Do list on WINS.
 Some students may be selected for a process called verification.
 To inquire about the status of the student's application for aid, contact FAO at (262) 472-1130 or e-mail firstname.lastname@example.org.
 Please include your name and student ID with your inquiry.

 3Review and Accept your Award!
 New students will receive a paper award letter and continuing students will receive an email.
 Log into WINS to review and accept the aid.

 News & Updates

 - Parents looking for additional funds to help their student should consider a PLUS Loan.
-Applications for 2013-2014 are now available.
-UWW is now utilizing the online application process for these loans; available by clicking here.
-Parents can sign in using their FAFSA PIN to complete the process and receive an instant credit check decision.
-Paper forms are available by request only.
+UWW utilizes the online application process for these loans, available by clicking here.
+Parents sign in using their FSA ID to complete the process and receive an instant credit check decision.
+2015-2016 PLUS Loan applications are now available.

 Need help managing your money?

 - Dealing with credit card debt

 - Protecting your credit